nobodyisnobody/write-ups/GlacierCTF.2023/pwn/Write.Byte.Where/README.md

 ![stdin3](./pics/stdin3.png)

-You can see that `_IO_buf_end` as been extended to `0x7fb2a1132764`, and that our string as overwrite the rest of `stdin` structure...You got the idea.
+You can see that `_IO_buf_end` as been extended to `0x7fb2a1132764`, and that our string has overwrite the rest of `stdin` structure...You got the idea.

 so to resume the process lets look at the succession of functions that we will use and abuse: